Ubuntu i3 Installation

 sh ubuntu-srvr-post-install-i3.sh

-The option below lets you change to 96 dpi settings for
+The option below lets you select a configuration specific

 Step 7: Reboot the PC